googlefonts/roboto-flex-spacing-axis-demo/README.md

 ### Remaining issues

-There is currently no special handling for ligatures and digraph glyphs, which look odd when the spacing axis is close to the minimum (tight) or maximum (loose) ends of the axis.
+There is currently no special handling for ligature and digraph glyphs, which look odd when the spacing axis value is close to the minimum (tight) or maximum (loose) ends of the axis.
 In comparison, automatic tracking usually disables ligatures when tracking exceeds a certain value.
-Similar behavior could be implemented in the spacing axis by adding glyph shape variations to spacing states – for more info see [add support for glyph shape variation along the spacing axis ](https://github.com/gferreira/VariableSpacing/issues/5).
+Similar behavior could be implemented in the spacing axis by adding glyph shape variations to spacing states – for more info see [add support for glyph shape variation along the spacing axis](https://github.com/gferreira/VariableSpacing/issues/5).

 [Roboto Flex]: http://github.com/googlefonts/roboto-flex